Not a lecture hall but a roundtable with a seat for you!

 It may be impractical for rinse tank drain lines, but if possible, keep recirculating the sludge and it will not attach and harden.
 Anything that keeps the sludge moving is key.

-My own experience suggests that such sludges are not actually a scale; rather, that when they first form they are rather light and fluffy.
-But that when they are allowed to sit undisturbed, the heavier-than water sludge components quickly drive out all the interstitial water, leaving a rock.
-I know that that 'rock' can be gradually washed away, and have suggested a way that such sludge could be handled with a paper "gravity" filter, but no one has actually tried it to my knowledge :-)
+My own experience suggests that such sludges are NOT actually a scale; rather, when they first form they are rather light and fluffy well-hydrated precipitates.
+But when they are allowed to sit undisturbed, the heavier-than water sludge components quickly drive out all the interstitial water, leaving a rock.
+Take a plastic bottle full of the etch solution and I think you'll see it settle into a hard precipitate at the bottom and clear liquid above.
+Bu if you patiently invert the bottle many times, the 'rock' will be gradually washed back into solution.
+I have suggested on this thread a way that such sludge can be handled with a paper "gravity" filter, but no one has actually tried it to my knowledge :-)

 Luck & Regards,